Omitting types in logic of metric structures: Uniform sequences of types

 If $\Sigma$ is the set of all formulas of the language of $\bfT$ then we denote $\bbPTSM$ by $\bbPTM$.

-\begin{prop} Assume $\fM$ is a nonempty class of models of a theory $\bfT$.
-If $\bt_n$, for $n\in \bbN$, is a uniform sequence of types that are omitted in every model in $\fM$ then $\bbPTM$ forces that $M_G$ omits all $\bt_n$. \end{prop}
+\begin{prop} Assume $\fM$ is a nonempty class of models of a not necessarily complete theory $\bfT$.
+If $\bt_n$, for $n\in \omega$, is a uniform sequence of types that are omitted in every model in $\fM$ then $\bbPTM$ forces that $M_G$ omits all~$\bt_n$. \end{prop}